Accidents happen. It’s a fact of driving. Fortunately, car insurance exists to cover a wide range of situations, including collisions.

 4. Review Your Coverages and Limits

-Before you submit anything to your insurer, make sure you know what coverages and limits you have.
-Your provider will only cover damages that are under your coverage types.
+Before you submit anything to your insurance provider, make sure you know what coverages and limits you have.
+Your insurer will only cover damages that are under your coverage types.
 It also will only pay up to the limits you carry on your policy.

 5. File the Claim